Military Command and Leadership

 In particular, we are interested in: how role models, both positive and negative, can have an influential development experience on careers and how such leadership can make or break a team; the opportunity to learn lessons from managerial short comings that curtailed or caused operations to fail; and personal experiences of leading combat situations.

-We are currently building our list of titles to be published.
-If you are an existing author looking for a more personalized service, or perhaps a first time author looking for an experienced publisher, please contact us.
+We are currently building our list of titles.
+If you are an established author looking for a more personalized service, or perhaps a first time author looking for an experienced publisher, please contact us.